svin24/svin24.github.io/content/blog/The-Netherlands.md

 able to make my move fairly soon.
 It's a little bit intimidating, but I am looking forward to it!

-*Quick note: I am looking for temporary housing in Amsterdam; somewhere I can stay for 6-12 months with a permanent mailing address for receiving immigration-related documents.
+*Quick note: I am looking for temporary housing in NL; somewhere I can stay for 6-12 months with a permanent mailing address for receiving immigration-related documents.
 I would prefer to rent out a room than to use some kind of commercial accommodation, to be certain that I can receive mail from the immigration services for the duration of the process.
 [Please shoot me an email][0] if you've got a lead!
 I'd rather meet someone through the FOSS community than dig through ~~Craigslist~~ Marktplaats from overseas.*

 [0]: mailto:sir@cmpwn.com